plasmabio/plasma/docs/configuration/batch-users.md

 ## Running the playbook to delete users

-To create the users, go to the `ansible/` folder and run the `student-remove.yml` playbook with:
+To delete users, go to the `ansible/` folder and run the `student-remove.yml` playbook with:

 ```sh
 ansible-playbook student-remove.yml -u ubuntu -e "studentdef=students.csv"